madisonsime/madisonsime/README.md

 Hi 👋 My name is Maddie
 ============================

-I'm a Fullstack Software Engineer
+I'm a Full Stack Software Engineer
 ---------------------------------

-I picked up coding as a hobby nearly two years ago.
+I picked up coding as a hobby two years ago.
 I loved it so much that I decided to pursue it full-time and obtained a certificate in Advanced Software Engineering from Hack Reactor.
-I'm looking for a new role in any part of the stack.
+I'm currently working on Blush, a mobile dating platform, using React Native, TypeScript and Redux to build out the key components of the sign-up flow.
+I'm looking for a new, full-time role in any part of the stack.
 Let's chat!

 * 🌍  I'm based in Davis, CA
 * ✉️  You can contact me at [madisonfaithsime@gmail.com](mailto:madisonfaithsime@gmail.com)